orlovskyjavaprofi/civctp2/readmeWindows.md

 I assume you have done this.
 Bit unrelated, what is DevStudio.

 Well, for the rest VS2019 may still refuse to compile something, usually when I upgraded from one version to another there was always some stuff that did not compile, but that can also be fixed.
 I only used VS2017, even so I have VS2019 installed.

-## Very important setup for Visual Studio:
-**1. Set civctp2 as startup project**

-2. Add  C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)\Include in Additional Include Directories
-of the ctp2 project!

-This step must be done for all running profiles!

-4. Download the package from here https://www.microsoft.com/en-us/download/details.aspx?id=6812 this must be add in include for the ctp2 project: C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)\Include

-## Our Version is FORK!!
-This means we do develop our own branch with goal and target platform Windows!

 Continue with installation -> https://github.com/orlovskyjavaprofi/civctp2/blob/master/README.md